CONGREGATION

 In the Apostles Creed we say that we believe in the Communion of Saints.
 Martin Luther talked about all of us as part of a "royal priesthood of believers."
 In the New Testament the Apostle Paul talks about the church as the body of Christ with Jesus as its head.
 These phrases - the body of Christ, royal priesthood of believers, and the Communion of Saints - mean just about the same thing for Lutherans.

 We believe that all Christians, living and dead, are connected together through their faith in God and the saving grace of Jesus.
 On All Saint's Day we celebrate the gift of faith passed down to us from those who came before us.
-We also celebrate the blessings that happen when people of faith work for good, both as individuals and together, not just in the past, but also in the present, and in the future!
+We also celebrate the blessings that happen when people of faith work for good, both as individuals and together, not just in the past, but also in the present, and we know they will make themselves known, in private and public ways, in the future!

 * opens in a new window